This document introduces concepts that are essential for understanding how add-ins are created with Python.

 - XP: C:\Documents and Settings\<username>\My Documents\ArcGIS\AddIns\Desktop10.1

 Add-ins are automatically added and removed using ESRI ArcGIS Add-In Installation Utility and the Add-In Manager dialog box.
-The Add-In Manager dialog box within ArcGIS Desktop also allows you to add your own well-known folders, which can be network shares.
+The Add-In Manager dialog box within ArcGIS for Desktop also allows you to add your own well-known folders, which can be network shares.

 In addition, add-ins automatically unpack their Install folder's contents to a temporary folder.
 For example: